PCyganiuk/ReSpire/README.md

 # Fork of ReSpire
-Continuation of the project to add workout analyzing and sensor support.
+Continuation of the project that aims to implement training analysis and sensor support.

+## Original project
 A mobile application developed as part of an engineering project.

 ## Technologies